Welcome to the White Light Archives

 served!

-Fay Wray, of King Kong fame!
-Named for Joshua Ives (who the heck was that guy?), his Festival of Love featured a diverse mix, including
+Named for Joshua Ives (apparently nobody knew who he was), his Festival of Love featured a diverse mix, including

 Mike Bloomfield,